Asalamu alaykum ladies, hope you’re having a relaxing afternoon. It’s been raining the air feels so fresh and crisp, alhamdulillah!

 But do we really need an entire room dedicated for homeschooling?
 The simple is is

-I personally had a spare room in our previous home and since it was unused I did turn it into our homeschool room.
+I can vouch for this personally, as we spare room in our previous home and since it was unused I did turn it into our homeschool room.
 However when we moved there was no spare room and our living room now houses our school ‘space’.
 And I can honestly say I prefer our school space.
 In fact, I’d go as fas as to say I don’t think I would dedicate a room for homeschool time again!

 In my experience, when we had the homeschool room, homeschooling would often feel a little rigid and imposed at times, especially when our tablework would end.
 It was as if subconsciously this translated as ‘learning is over’, not just for my kids but also me.
 I also didn’t like the fact that planning meant I had to isolate myself to that particular space since that is where I had access to all the curricula.
 I say isolated because literally, my kids would hardly go in there after tablework was done, and eventually we abandoned the schoolroom altogether.
 For sure, having a homeschool room is not a negative thing, this is just my personal experience.
 But undoubtedly it’s not necessary either.